ndugger-archive/jdom/README.md

 **Current issues:**
 - `HTMLCollection.prototype.remove` does not return an HTMLCollection with each original element
-- Apparently `document.find` and `findAll` are in the DOM proposal; implementation should match proposal.
+- Apparently `document.find` and `findAll` are in the DOM proposal; implementation should match the spec.

 ---